rubocop/ruby-style-guide/README.md

 * Use spaces around operators, after commas, colons and semicolons, around {
   and before }.
-Whitespace might be (mostly) irrelevant to the Ruby interpreter, but it's proper use is the key to writing easily readable code.
+Whitespace might be (mostly) irrelevant to the Ruby interpreter, but its proper use is the key to writing easily readable code.

     ```Ruby